Rhinrei/nlp_lsi_selenium/README.md

 # nlp_lsi_selenium
-download data from Rospotrebnadzor and create a language model
+download data from Rospotrebnadzor site and create a language model